felixp7/gophersnake/README.md

 Click on links to see where they lead; double-click to navigate.
 The up/down/enter keys work as well, but you might have to click in the viewport first.

-## Compatibility and bugs

 Gophersnake is being developed on Python 3.
 For now it's still compatible with 2.7, but that could change at any time.

-Error checking is minimal, and testing has been limited at best, but it seems to work for most directories and text files.
+## Features

+- Useful home screen.
+- Works on any port.
+- Text files open in their own windows.
+- Can save directories to a file and load them from disk again (useful for testing).
+- "View source" function.

+## Known bugs

+- Error checking is minimal.
+- The loading progress isn't showing, so the program just seems to freeze.
+- Gopher URLs aren't fully handled.

-## Roadmap
+## To do

-See the disabled buttons and menu options.
+- History
+- Bookmarks
+- Binary file downloads
+- GIF file display

 ## Similar software